Reuse

 Consistency comes from centralizing behavior

-The global library is organized as a reusable catalog rather than a flat list of copied geometry.
-That structure makes repeated insertion and standardization practical across many documents.
+The Library is organized as a reusable catalog rather than a flat list of copied geometry.
+That structure makes repeated insertion and standardization practical across many projects.

 Reuse keeps logic consistent because changes happen at the definition level.
 Instead of fixing the same rule in many disconnected instances, the authored behavior stays centralized and instance variation happens through inputs.